‘Teen Mom 2’ Leah Messer Is Feuding With Her Co-Star Amid Pregnancy Rumors

 As the Teen Mom 2 cast continues to welcome more children, Leah Messer has been facing ongoing rumors claiming she is pregnant after her daughter, 4-year-old Adalynn Faith Calvert, told fans she had a baby in her belly during a Facebook live session.

-Although Leah Messer quickly denied that she was expecting her fourth child on Twitter and Facebook, the rumors have continued to swirl and for weeks, she’s seemingly been adding to the controversy by sharing tons of baby-related posts on her social media pages.
+Although Leah Messer quickly denied that she was expecting her fourth child on Twitter and Facebook, the rumors have continued to swirl, and for weeks, she’s seemingly been adding to the controversy by sharing tons of baby-related posts on her social media pages.

 “Giving birth is an adventure no mom can prepare enough for,” she recently commented on Instagram.